Leading in climate-smart packaging

 The carbon footprint of a bottle made from PET plastic can be only 40% of the footprint of a similar glass bottle.
 The reduction comes from the manufacturing process, the amount of plastic mass used and the energy consumed in manufacturing, and also from the efficiency of the logistics chain, for example.
 With rPET (where "r" stands for recycled), the carbon footprint is even smaller.

 In 2020, Anora launched the first spirits bottles containing 25% rPET plastic.
-We aim to increase the share of rPET to 50% by the year 2025 and to a full 100% by 2030.
+We have increased the share of rPET to 50% in spirits bottles.
 This pace exceeds the requirements and schedules outlined by the EU.

 We have conducted thorough background work concerning the implementation of rPET plastic.
 For example, we have carried out research into such factors as the availability, quality and suitability of raw material.
 In addition, we needed to find a reliable raw material supplier and build a new, well-functioning delivery chain for rPET bottles.